gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

 Timing Belt
 ===========

-When you think of a belt, you’re probably thinking of a very important men’s fashion accessory.
-However, there’s another type of belt, and it’s way more relevant to robotics - the timing belt.
-If you’ve ever tinkered with the insides of a car before, you probably recognize timing belts as an important component designed to keep everything under the hood in sync.
+When you think of a belt, you're probably thinking of a very important men's fashion accessory.
+However, there's another type of belt, and it's way more relevant to robotics - the timing belt.
+If you've ever tinkered with the insides of a car before, you probably recognize timing belts as an important component designed to keep everything under the hood in sync.

 .. admonition:: Term